morukutsu/scrolling101/src/scenes/intro03.md

-# Dead Zones Part I.
+# Dead Zones I.

 ## 1. What are the dead zones?
 A dead zone is a small area around the screen position of the character.
-When the character stays within this area, the scrolling will be fixed.
+When the character stays within this area, the scrolling is fixed.
-When outside the dead zone, the camera will quickly catch-up and follow the character.
+Outside of the dead zone, the camera will follow the character.

-A dead zone is an useful tool to limit camera movements.
+A dead zone is a useful tool to prevent abrupt camera movements.
-In many situations, the player is focused on the elements very close to the character sprite.
+In many situations, the player is focused on the elements very close to the character.
-The player does not necessarily need to see new parts of the map at the sides of the screen.
+The player does not necessarily want the camera to follow all his movements.

 ## 2. Theory

 ### a.
 State machine
-You can guess the implementation is more complex than the previous examples.
+Unfortunately, the implementation is more complex than the previous examples.
 The scrolling function can be broken down in two states:
 - **Dead zone state**: the character is inside the dead zone (initial state)
 - **Catch-up state**: the character went outside the dead zone and the camera must start following the player